 Things seemed relatively unchanged until 1990 when the major shopping mecca Carousel Center opened up nearby.
 Also around this time, the mall was bought by Rochester based Wilmorite.
 And while Carousel didn't put the hurt on Shoppingtown like other malls in the area, management nevertheless reacted.
 In 1991 the mall was expanded, adding a food court, a new Hoyt's 10 screen theater on the lower level taking up former store space(the old theater was demolished at this point), and a new Addis and Deys to replace the old one.
 Their former store for a time became Steinbach on the upper level and from what I've heard, a TJ Maxx on the lower level.
-This was short lived however, and Sears eventually took up shop after vacating nearby Fayetteville Mall.
+This was short lived however, and Sears eventually took up shop after vacating nearby Fayetteville Mall in 1995.
 The mall was also redone inside and out, replacing the 70's era architecture with bright skylights and a new floor.
 JCPenney also remodeled their original mall entrance at this time.
 Other anchor changes soon came as well.
 Chappell's was bought by The Bon-Ton and Addis and Dey's became Kaufmann's.
 Dick's Sporting Goods added on the the southwest corner of the mall and finally, Woolworth's became Media Play.

 One interesting aspect of the mall is its layout, in part because of the geography of the land it sits on.
 The original 1954 section of the mall sat on a hill, gently sloping down towards the Deys/Sears building, and inside the mall this can still be seen as the hallway follows the same path.
 Also, the mall is generally one level, except at the eastern end and the expanded section.
 This creates for many unique spots in the mall to explore, one of which is a sunken courtyard halfway down the Sears wing with benches, that leads to offices and out to the mall's parking garage(also the only apot in the mall still featuring the 1970's floor and architecture).